Azelliott/bbq-country/README.md

 ![Screenshot of BBQ Country website](static/image/screenshots/bbq-menu.png)

 ### Gallery
-Keeping up with minimalist style, the gallery page showcases photos of our delicious food and restaurant atmosphere.
+Continuing in minimalist style, the gallery page showcases photos of our delicious food and restaurant atmosphere.
 It includes a carousel of photos, each photo is fullscreen.
 ![Screenshot of BBQ Country website](static/image/screenshots/bbq-gallery.png)